2. Introduction and Overview

 2.1.
 Introduction

 Thank you for purchasing a RAD-Epsilon from Intrepid Control Systems (ICS).
-The RAD Epsilon family of products are Automotive Ethernet Managed Switch supporting 100/1000BASE-T1 and 100/1000/10GBASE-T. They also contains an integrated interface for CAN FD and LIN networks which can be used to monitor and transmit messages, and to create hardware simulations for network analysis.
+The RAD Epsilon is an Automotive Ethernet Managed Switch supporting 100/1000BASE-T1 and 100/1000/10GBASE-T. It also contains an integrated interface for CAN FD and LIN networks which can be used to monitor and transmit messages, and to create hardware simulations for network analysis.

-Probably the most innovative feature is an Nvidia Jetson-compatible SO-DIMM socket on 2 of the product variants along with standard motherboard peripherals.
-The Jetson has a PCIe 3 lane directly into a Marvell 88Q6113 Automotive Ethernet switch, making the RAD Epsilon or RAD Epsilon-T the a perfect automotive Linux development platform.
+Probably the most innovative feature is an Nvidia Jetson-compatible SO-DIMM socket along with standard motherboard peripherals.
+The Jetson has a PCIe 3 lane directly into a Marvell 88Q6113 Automotive Ethernet switch, making the RAD Epsilon a perfect automotive Linux development platform.

 • Marvell 88Q6113 Switch with Embedded AVB/TSN Stack